 Outsourcing your software development process with a nearshore software development provider is very similar to hiring a new person into your company, in the sense you will both have to sign a legal type of agreement, also known as a contract.
 Contracts are extremely important in these types of working relationships since it helps making things more official, plus it protects both parties under the eye of the law.

-That being said, making a contract for an outsourcing provider or team is quite different than your regular contract, which is why we have put together things blog with useful information you should know about how to contract a nearshore development partner.
+That being said, making a contract for a nearshore software development provider or team is quite different than your regular contract, which is why we have put together things blog with useful information you should know about how to contract a nearshore software development partner.

 During the interview process make sure all of these topics are carefully discussed and agreed on:

 These are just some of the core aspects every company should discuss with their nearshore software development provider or any other outsourcing team really, that should be included in the contract as well.
 Of course, feel free to add any other aspect you might find relevant or important to the project and include it as one of the clause or subclause of the contract.
 After all, you will be able to customize the legal agreement to suit your necessities.

 Once both of you have discussed the important aspects of the project, you can move on into choosing the right type of contract that will suit this future work relationship better.

 There are four main types of contracts you should consider when running a nearshore software development process, such as:

 Each and everyone of these legal agreements offers different benefits for both the customer, meaning you, and the provider, meaning the nearshore team.
 That being said, let’s take a deeper look into each one of them.
 Learn more about top nearshore software development destinations for companies in the USA.

 This is the most common type of contract used in nearshore software development partnerships since it is aimed to pay for the time and materials invested during the project.
 In this type of contract, the provider sets up an average hourly rate, and the costumer (meaning you as a company) pays for the total amount of hours and materials invested into the project.